TritonDataCenter/node-manta-dir-watcher/README.md

 files.

 Optional features:
-- Glob/regex pattern to limit to a subset of files in the dir (via the `namePattern` option).
+- Glob/regex pattern to limit to a subset of files in the dir (via `filter.name` option).
+- Limit to just objects or directories (via `filter.type` option).
 - *Sync* down the files to a local dir (via the `syncDir` option).

 Limitations: